thehellum/keras-retinanet/README.md

 `img_001.jpg` contains a cow.
 `img_002.jpg` contains a cat and a bird.
 `img_003.jpg` contains no interesting objects/animals.

+## XML to CSV

+USAGE: python3 keras_retinanet/preprocessing/xml_to_csv.py /path/to/xml --outputDirectory /path/to/place/csv

+Notice that --outputDirectory is an optional argument.
+If no output directory is specified, then a directory at is created at inputDirectory/../data

 ### Class mapping format